 The employer's power to unilaterally impose rules of conduct is subject to a number of limitations provided by the Constitution (such as the principle of equality and non-discrimination and the right of defence), laws and collective agreements.

 If there is a breach of the code of conduct, the employer may apply disciplinary sanctions provided that they comply with Article 7 of the Workers' Statute.
 To lawfully discipline an employee, an employer must take the following steps.
 First, the employer must give adequate notice of the disciplinary rules by displaying them in a place accessible to all employees.
 Second, the grounds for the disciplinary action must be clearly stated; any sanction that is more serious than a verbal reprimand can only be made at least five working days after a written warning has been given to the employee.
-Third, disciplinary sanctions (suspension with or without pay, dismissal, among others) must be proportionate.
+Third, disciplinary sanctions (suspension, with or without pay, and dismissal, among others) must be proportionate.

-A code of conduct, as well as any global policies, should be posted within the employer's premises, and an Italian translation should be provided (if necessary) so that employees are aware of the code and understand it.
-Since the Workers' Statute expressly requires that the code of conduct is displayed, any other form of distribution of the document (such as via the company intranet) may be deemed insufficient by an employment tribunal if the employee challenges the sanctions.
+A code of conduct, as well as any global policies, should be posted within the employer's premises and an Italian translation should be provided (if necessary) so that employees are aware of the code and understand it.
+Since the Workers' Statute expressly requires that the code of conduct is displayed, any other form of distribution of the document (such as via the company intranet) may be deemed insufficient by an employment tribunal if an employee challenges the sanctions.

 Mandatory protections are granted to working mothers and fathers as a consequence of their parental status.
 In particular, according to Legislative Decree No. 151 of 26 March 2001, pregnant employees are prohibited from working during the two months preceding the expected date of birth and the three months following the birth of the child (mandatory maternity leave).
 The employee can opt to postpone the mandatory maternity leave by one month, if there is no health risk for her or the baby in doing so.
-Broader mandatory abstention applies in case of risks to the health of the mother or the child (or both).
+Broader mandatory abstention applies in the case of risks to the health of the mother or the child (or both).

 Individual and collective dismissals of female employees during pregnancy and for one year after the birth of the child are null and void, irrespective of whether the employer was aware of the employee's pregnancy.
-The only exceptions to this general ban are: just cause of dismissal, closing down of the employer's activities or of the business unit where the working mother works, termination of a fixed-term contract, and failure to successfully complete a probationary period.
+The only exceptions to this general ban are just cause of dismissal, closing down of the employer's activities or of the business unit where the working mother works, termination of a fixed-term contract, and failure to successfully complete a probationary period.
 The same protection against dismissal is afforded to the father, in the event of the mother's death or disability, or if he has been assigned the relevant custody.

 The prohibition against dismissal commences on the date on which the employee becomes or is deemed to be pregnant.
 A woman is deemed to have become pregnant 300 days prior to the expected date of birth as specified on a doctor's certificate.